rudrajit1729/Machine-Learning-Codes-And-Templates/Part 7 - Deep Learning Basics/Section 2 - Convolutional Neural Networks (CNN)/README.md

 They have applications in image and video recognition, recommender systems, image classification, medical image analysis, natural language processing, and financial time series.

-Here we implement a CNN model for computer vision (we classify images using this model)
+Here we implement a CNN model for computer vision (we classify images using this model).

+Get the dataset from *https://sds-platform-private.s3-us-east-2.amazonaws.com/uploads/P14-Convolutional-Neural-Networks.zip*

 # CNN in Python
 We will using keras from tensorflow to implement the CNN model.